FCOO/promise-get/README.md

 Every `Promise` that fails and don't have a `.catch` will end in `Promise.defaultErrorHandler`

+### Default pre-fetch and finnaly

+    Promise.defaultPrefetch = function(url, options): To be called before ALL fetch Promise.defaultFinally = function(): To be called as finally for ALL Promise.get

 ### Get methods

 	Promise.get( url, options[, resolve[, reject[, finally]]] )